simp-lee/AsyncLog/README.md

 ## Configuration

-Customize the logger at instantiation:
+Customize the logger at instantiation with various options:

 ```go
 logger, err := asynclog.NewLogger(